How Does Financial Aid Work?

 Want to Learn More about Financial Aid?

-Drexel has detailed information about applying for financial aid on The Finances of Your Education webpage.
+Drexel has detailed information about applying for financial aid on the How to Apply for Aid webpage.